Furkan-init/b_API/README.md

 ## Hw 1 implementation for CMPE 328 by Furkan Erkan

 This is a REST Api project that has implemented by using node.js with mongoose and express packages.
 In addition, Postman has used for testing purposes.
-I keep real id that given by MongoDB intentionally to show objects are unique.
+I kept real id that given by MongoDB intentionally to show objects are unique.
 However, I didn't use them to be more practical.

 Firstly, you can reach deployed version of my code from (When the first time of reaching, there can be 5-10 seconds of waiting) : https://salty-tor-46351.herokuapp.com/api/user